Skip to main content

 These blocks allow you to create both simple and in-depth research studies.
 Here's how each of the blocks work:

-Message | Display text to the participant.
+Message blocks allow you to display a message to the participant.
 This block can be used as the first block in your study to introduce your study to your participant, or to provide context in-between other blocks.

 If you're running a longer study, a common approach is to use Message blocks at the start of your study to set your participants expectations for the study, gather consent, let them know about any incentive they'll receive, let them know how long the study will take to complete and more.

-If you want to display an image or video to participants, these can be added to Message blocks. |
+If you want to display an image or video to participants, these can be added to Message blocks.

-Rate | Ask rating or NPS questions such as "How satisfied are you with your latest order?" or "How likely are you to suggest our product to a colleague?".
+Rate blocks allow you to ask rating or NPS questions such as "How satisfied are you with your latest order?" or "How likely are you to suggest our product to a colleague?".
 Participants answer on a custom scale that you define.

 Within the Rate block, you can collect rating scale responses using an Net Promoter Score (NPS), Stars and Numerical scale:

-If you want to display an image or video to participants, these can be added to Rate blocks. |
+If you want to display an image or video to participants, these can be added to Rate blocks.

-Choose | Ask multi-choice questions where only one or multiple option can be selected as an answer.
+Choose blocks allow you to ask multi-choice questions where only one or multiple option can be selected as an answer.

-If you want to display an image or video to participants, these can be added to Choose blocks. |
+If you want to display an image or video to participants, these can be added to Choose blocks.

-| Display a Figma prototype to your participants.
-Ask them to explore your designs or complete a task.
-The participant's screen and audio will be automatically recorded so that you can watch back their experience so you can improve your designs.
-Screen recording is only supported on desktop devices. |
+Prototype test blocks allow you to display a Figma prototype to your participants, and give participants instructions to explore your designs or complete a task.
+The participant's voice, screen and audio will be automatically recorded so that you can watch back their experience so you can improve your designs.
+Screen recording is only supported on desktop devices.

-Live website test | Open an external live website in a new browser window, to show the participant a website.
+Live website test blocks allow you to open an external live website in a new browser window, to show the participant a website.
 The participant's screen and audio will be automatically recorded so that you can watch back their experience and understand how they interact with a website.
-Screen recording is only supported on desktop devices. |
+Screen recording is only supported on desktop devices.

 You can add image and video stimuli to Explore, Rate, Choose, Message and Live Website Test blocks